AY2526S1-CS2103T-F12-4/tp/docs/UserGuide.md

 1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.
 2. **If you minimize the Help Window** and then run the `help` command (or use the `Help` menu, or the keyboard shortcut `F1`) again, the original Help Window will remain minimized, and no new Help Window will appear.
 The remedy is to manually restore the minimized Help Window.
+3. **Do not edit the data file while the app is running**.
+If you directly edit the `addressbook.json` file (the data file) while CLInic is open, your changes may be overwritten when the app next saves.
+The app does not detect external edits during runtime, so modify the file only when the application is closed.
+4. **UI may appear cut off on some displays**.
+In some screen or resolution configurations the result display, command box or command hint may appear cut off.
+The workaround is to maximize the app or toggle full-screen so the UI elements can resize correctly.

 --------------------------------------------------------------------------------------------------------------------